Neats29/neats29.github.io/source/coaching/index.md

 ---
 title: Somatic well-being practice
 date: 2023-05-11 16:52:42
-cover_detail: /assets/coaching.png
+# cover_detail: /assets/coaching.png
 cover_index: /assets/coaching.png
 ---

-<h1 style="font-size: 1.6em;">What is somatic well-being practice?</h1>
+<h1 style="font-size: 1.1em; font-style:italic">A space to feel, heal, and understand yourself more deeply.</h1>

-A Somatic well-being practice session consists of laying down in a comfortable position, followed by a guided exercise to bring the nervous system into the parasympathetic and encourage feelings of safety in the body.
-I will then guide you to feel emotions present in the body, which will be the focal point of the practice.
-We will use parts work, shadow work and emotional fluidity techniques.
+At the core of what causes dissatisfaction in our lives is often a young part of us frozen in time, holding a painful belief about itself or the world.

-Over time I have leaned more into IFS therapy as the main modality in the session, however I still draw from other modalities and blend them in lightly.
+You could think of our work together as a treasure hunt.
+We'll use your pain points in life as breadcrumbs to find these young parts, and bring them back home.
+Over time, you will experience more ease, freedom and joy in your life.

 Book a [free discovery call here](https://cal.com/neats/intro) or read below for more information.

-<h1 style="font-size: 1.6em;">Who are you and how do you work with clients?</h1>
+<h1 style="font-size: 1.6em;">Why I do this work</h1>

 <img src="./index/me.jpeg"
     style="width: 50%;